Lemonade, Inc. (LMND) Bundle

 Lemonade, Inc.'s Ownership Breakdown

-Shareholder Type | Ownership, % | Notes |
+| Shareholder Type | Ownership, % | Notes |

 Lemonade, Inc.'s Leadership

-- Shai Wininger: Co-Founder and President.
+- Shai Wininger: Co-founder and President.
+He drives the technological innovation and operational strategy.

 Lemonade, Inc. (LMND) Mission and Values